wuxb45/remixdb/README.md

 This code repository is being actively maintained and contains optimizations beyong the original RemixDB implementation.

+# News

+* An experimental Python API is available in `xdb.py`.
+See the end of `xdb.py` for examples.

+* RemixDB now provides `xdb_merge` for atomic read-modify-write operations.

+* Two optimizations have been added to boost compaction and point query performance (see below).

+# Optimizations

-# Optimization 1: Minimizing REMIX (Re-)Building Cost
+## Optimization 1: Minimizing REMIX (Re-)Building Cost

 This implementation employs an optimization to minimize the REMIX building cost.
 This optimization improves the throughput by 2x (0.96MOPS vs. 0.50MOPS) in a random-write experiment, compared to the implementation described in the REMIX paper.